 - Employees of the qualified trust service provider must receive appropriate training

-- Service providers must use equipment and software that is trustworthy and able to prevent forgery of certificates
+- Service providers must use equipment and software that is trustworthy and able to prevent certificate forgery

-According to the requirements listed in Annex I of eIDAS, qualified certificates for electronic signatures must contain:
+According to the requirements listed in Annex I, eIDAS qualified certificates for electronic signatures must contain:

-- An indication that is identifiable through automated processing that the certificate is a qualified certificate for electronic signatures
+- An indication, identifiable through automated processing, that the certificate is a qualified certificate for electronic signatures

 - A data set that clearly represents the qualified trust service provider who issued the qualified certificate, including such information as the:

 - Service provider’s Member State where the entity is established